kaderr21/kaderr21.github.com/index.md

 #### Work Experience

-I currently do not have any work experience but I'm looking for an internship at different companies here in Sweden.
+I currently do not have any work experience in IT but I'm looking for an internship at different companies here in Sweden.

 #### Contact info